 The area I feel the most dry is my mouth/lips.
 And this has actually gotten even worse the last two weeks for some reason.
 My lips and the corners of my mouth are often dry and recently the skin there has been flaking off no matter how much moisturizer I use.
 I know, gross.
 Luckily I am almost done but it was kind of odd that I had not experienced the intensity like this up until now.
 To help with my lips, I keep chapstick within an arms reach of wherever I am.
 In my purse, in my car, at work, in my nightstand, in the bathroom, in the living room- you get the idea.
 There are lots of special balms on the market but really what worked best for me was Kopari Lip Glossy (linked above) and plain old regular chapstick.
 Nothin’ fancy.

-The other side effect is the overall sensitivity of your skin.
+The other side effect of using Accutane for adult acne is the overall sensitivity of your skin.
 I could wear SPF 70 and get a sunburn walking from my car in the parking lot to the store on really sunny days.
 I had to make sure I had SPF with me at all times and I covered up when I was going to be outside.
 My summer was spent indoors instead of lounging by the pool.
 Nothing I couldn’t live with.

 It is also important to know, that you cannot get waxes (not even bikini waxes), facials or do anything exfoliating while on Accutane.
 My friend told me about how she got her eyebrows waxed while on Accutane as a teenager and it pulled the skin right off.
 The horror!
 I switched to threading for the duration of my Accutane and that seemed to be just fine.
 I did however, use a brightening peel off mask that ended up burning a little piece of skin on my cheek.
 Lesson learned.
 You also cannot do things like get tattoo's because you can end up with severe scarring.
 And with Accutane, you scar SO easily for the smallest things.
 Sometimes even when I just absent-mindedly scratched my arm, I would end up with an actual scratch that would last a couple weeks.
 Because of the susceptibility to scarring and irritation, I would find that I bled more easily.
 Simple scratches turned into scabs that would bleed.
 This happened especially around my ears which was odd.
 Not glamorous but its real life.

 Some people noted some significant hair loss with Accutane.
 I only experienced this on a mild level (thank goodness).
 It started about 3 months in and it was just a little more shedding in the shower than usual.
-I think maybe my daily collagen peptides helped out to minimize this in my case.
-I highly recommend them even if you’re not taking Accutane!
+I think maybe my daily collagen peptides (PS code BEAUTY10 saves you $$ on their website!) helped out to minimize this in my case.
+I highly recommend them even if you're not taking Accutane!
 Other people commented their scalp got very dry or itchy which I did experience.
 My hair has always been a little more oily at the root so if anything, Accutane actually helped the texture of my hair.
 Go figure.

 This side effect was by far the worst for me.
 The pain in my back and hips started small and progressively got worse the longer I was on the medication.
 So now, being that I am only a week from finishing, it’s probably the worst it’s been.
 Everything hurts.
 All the time.
 As someone with a pretty active workout routine, this has been the most frustrating thing to deal with.
 I was getting to the point where I no longer enjoyed my workouts and I dreaded them because I knew it would cause some flare ups.
 Recently I switched to doing more cycling instead of running or weight bearing exercises to help.
 I also started seeing a chiropractor.
 According to my dermatologist these symptoms should dissipate after a couple weeks of being off the medication so I am definitely looking forward of that!
-Collagen peptides also help with joint pain so I can’t even imagine what it would have been like if I hadn’t been using that daily.
+Collagen peptides also came to the rescue with side effect to as it helps with joint pain so I can't even imagine what it would have been like if I hadn't been using that daily.

 This was a hard one for me for the few months that I experienced it.
 I knew ahead of time that one side effect of Accutane is depression symptoms but a couple months in when it started happening to me, I didn’t even think about it being related to the medication.
 I felt like I was going crazy.
 I was sad for no reason and always on the verge of tears.
 I’d have a couple days of feeling like myself and then it would come back.
 I experienced this for about a month before I realized that it was probably due to the medication.
 It lasted for about 6 weeks and since then, I haven’t noticed any more symptoms.
 It definitely made me more sensitive to those who have to endure long-term struggles with depression.